optimagic-dev/optimagic/docs/source/how_to/how_to_scaling.md

 **Advantages:**

-- straightforward
+- Straightforward
-- works well in many practical applications
+- Works well in many practical applications
-- scaling is independent of start values
+- Scaling is independent of start values
 - No problems with division by zero

 **Disadvantages:**